PoisotLab/ms_straight_lines/manuscript.md

 high as energy transfer allows [@ThomBros12], and as wide as competition allows [@KefiBerl12].
-Furthermore, in more species-rich communities there is an greater diversity of functional traits among the interacting organisms; this limits interactions, because traits determine suitable interaction partners.
-In short, and as +@fig:real_predict suggests, since food webs are likely to be constrained to remain within an acceptable richness, we have no reason to anticipate that
-$p\times S$ will keep growing infinitely.
+Furthermore, in more species-rich communities there is an greater diversity of functional traits among the interacting organisms; this limits interactions, because traits determine suitable interaction partners [**ANDREW REF HERE** @BARTOMEUS_GRAVEL_FRAMEWORK].
+In short, and as +@fig:real_predict suggests, since food webs are likely to be constrained to remain within an acceptable richness, we have no reason to anticipate that $p\times S$ will keep growing infinitely.

 ![**Stability imposes a limit on network size**.
 Using +@eq:ld, we can calculate the maximum standard deviation in the strength of interactions which should